martinghunt/ziplign/docs/loading.rst

   annotation.
 TNA will show the annotation features.
 * GenBank.
 TNA will use the sequence, but for now has partial support for the annotation.
 It will load the genes only, and no other features.
+* EMBL.
+TNA will use the sequence, but for now has partial support for the annotation.
+It will load the genes only, and no other features.

 TNA can read uncompressed files, and files compressed with gzip, bzip2 and xz.